martin-helmich/martin-helmich.de/_posts/en/2017-03-24-monitoring-nginx.md

 My solution to this challenge is my own Exporter that can generate performance metrics from existing NGINX access logs.
-This exporter is available as [Open Source on Github][exporter], and exports various metrics based on an existing `access.log` file:
+This exporter is available as [Open Source on Github](https://github.com/martin-helmich/prometheus-nginxlog-exporter), and exports various metrics based on an existing `access.log` file:

-- Number of processed requests per HTTP request method and response status
+* Number of processed requests per HTTP request method and response status
-- The total sum of time needed for processing HTTP requests per HTTP request method and status (together with the first metrics, this can be used to compute the average response time)
+* The total sum of time needed for processing HTTP requests per HTTP request method and status (together with the first metrics, this can be used to compute the average response time)
-- The total sum of the "Upstream Time", which is the time that NGINX spent on waiting for PHP-FPM or other FastCGI modules.
+* The total sum of the "Upstream Time", which is the time that NGINX spent on waiting for PHP-FPM or other FastCGI modules.
-- Various quantiles of the response times and upstream times
+* Various quantiles of the response times and upstream times

 ## Configuration